-Handfasting is a ritual that embodies the heart of any wedding ceremony: commitment, coming together and trust.
+Handfasting is an old ritual that embodies what lies at the heart of any modern day wedding ceremony: commitment, coming together and trust.

-In its simplest form, the hands of a couple are bound together to symbolise a promise has been made between them.
-The process can be embellished and expanded upon in an infinite number of ways to ensure that the act is as unique as the promise and the people involved.
+In its simplest form, hands are bound to symbolise a promise has been made between the participants.
+The process can be embellished and expanded upon in an infinite number of ways to make that the act as unique as the promise and the people involved.

-Some speak vows whilst their hands are being bound, others receive blessings or other words of wisdom from family and friends.
-Still others choose to have a poignant reading spoken over the top or perhaps perform the ritual in silence, or while music plays.
+Some speak vows whilst their hands are being bound, others receive blessings or words of wisdom from family and friends.
+Still others choose to have a poignant reading spoken over the top or choose to perform the ritual in silence, while music plays.

-For some the Handfasting is the entirety of the ceremony, replacing all other traditions and embodying everything they need.
-For others it is one ritual among many, but one that lingers in the memory long after the ceremony is over.
+For some the Handfasting is the entirety of the wedding ceremony, replacing all other traditions and embodying everything they need.
+For others it is one ritual among many; a powerful one that lingers in the memory long after the day is over.